 - 1 In order to be admitted to the Postgraduate Certificate in Emergency Management an applicant must have completed one of the following: - (a) a bachelor's degree or equivalent or - (b) a relevant professional qualification or experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant must submit evidence to the dean (or representative) of their ability to study at postgraduate level in this field.

-3 To qualify for the Postgraduate Certificate in Emergency Management, a student must achieve 60 points by successfully completing 589586, 589588 and 589589.
+3 To qualify for the Postgraduate Certificate in Emergency Management, a student must achieve 60 points by successfully completing the requirements in the structure below.

-Refer to the Master of Emergency Management Table page 197.
+Refer to the Master of Emergency Management Table page 192.